Harry Roberts (criminal): Cultural impact

-Roberts has become a cultural figure among anarchists and football hooligans, with the chant "Harry Roberts is our friend, is our friend, is our friend.
+Roberts became a cult figure among some anarchists and football hooligans, with the chant "Harry Roberts is our friend, is our friend, is our friend.
 Harry Roberts is our friend, he kills coppers.
 Let him out to kill some more, kill some more, kill some more, let him out to kill some more, Harry Roberts" as well as "He shot three down in Shepherd's Bush, Shepherd's Bush, Shepherd's Bush.
 He shot three down in Shepherd's Bush, our mate Harry" (to the tune of "London Bridge Is Falling Down"), which originated with groups of young people outside Shepherd's Bush police station after Roberts had been arrested.

 There have been artistic representations of Roberts.
-The character of Billy Porter in the 2001 novel He Kills Coppers by Jake Arnott, and the 2008 TV adaptation, is based on Roberts.
+The character of Billy Porter in the 2001 novel He Kills Coppers by Jake Arnott, and the 2008 television adaptation, is based on Roberts.

-To the tune of the chant "Hare Krsna", in the song "Happiness Is Just a Chant Away" by Chumbawamba on their fifth studio album Shhh (1992), the words "Hare Krsna" are replaced with "Harry Roberts".
+In the song "Happiness is Just a Chant Away," Chumbawamba sing the tune of the Hare Krishna mantra with the words replaced with "Harry Roberts."
+The band also recorded a single dedicated to him titled "Hat Trick for Harry," but it was never released.